junikimm717/ohsmathcc/README.md

 POSTGRES_PASSWORD=password
 # this is not actually required in development (used in docker containers e.g.)
 POSTGRES_HOST=127.0.0.1
-# is this a development environment? (if this variable is unset, the environment
+# is this a development environment? (if this variable is not set, the environment
 # is treated as production)
 MATHCC_DEV='true'
 ```